-14.12 DISALLOWANCE OF EARNED INCOME (24 CFR 5.617 & 960.255)

-During the first (1st) twelve (12) months after commencement of employment of a family member, he Housing Authority disallows the incremental increase in a family member's income as a result of employment.
+- 14.13 DISALLOWANCE OF EARNED INCOME (24 CFR 5.617 & 960.255) THIS POLICY HAS SUNSET ON DECEMBER 31, 2023, AS PER PIH 2023-27.
+THOSE PARTICIPATING IN EID PRIOR TO DECEMBER 31, 2023, ARE ENTITLED TO FINISH THE REMAINDER OF THEIR 24-MONTH EXCLUSION PERIOD.
+NO FAMILIES WILL BE RECEVING EID AFTER DECEMBER 31, 2025.
+(DOES NOT PERTAIN TO NON-PUBLIC HOUSING (HUD FUNDED)) - During the first (1st) twelve (12) months after commencement of employment of a family member, the Housing Authority disallows the incremental increase in a family member's income as a result of employment.
 In the second (2nd) twelve (12) month period, the Landlord disallows fifty percent (50%) of the incremental increase.
 The amount of the incremental increase in income is calculated by comparing the amount of the family member's income before the beginning of qualifying employment to the amount of such income after beginning the employment.
 It is this amount that is subject to being disregarded.